rehierl/abstract-properties/13-0-document-order/readme.md

 - end-tags can be understood as a method to define some-of quantifiers
 - a tag soup defines a containment order, not a document tree
-- the document order is equivalent to the document tree's pre-order trace
+- the document order is the document tree's pre-order node order